joseafga/bridges/README.md

 # Bridges

 PoC (Proof of Concept) of a idea to store package metadata.
-Today, most packages store metadata within a file.
-This is simple and efficient in most cases, but the packages are archived with `Tar` and compressed, so when you only need the metadata we are talking about decompressing the file and extracting the metadata.
+Today most packages store metadata within a file.
+This is simple and efficient in most cases, but the packages are archived with `Tar` (or similar) and compressed, so when you only need the metadata we are talking about decompressing the file and extracting the metadata.

-Bridges tries to make a middle ground, the metadata file still exists however it is not archived within `Tar`, just placed at the beginning of the file.
+Bridges tries to make a middle ground, the metadata file still exists however it is not archived inside `Tar` just prepend it.

 ## Concept